 a) A letter of recommendation and support from the English faculty member who has agreed to serve as your thesis advisor, and

 b) A letter of recommendation from a professor from whom you have taken an English course.
 (If necessary, letters may come from faculty in related departments.
 Letters from teaching assistants may only serve as supplementary recommendations.)

 - Provide a brief sample of your critical writing.
-No more than five to seven pages is needed (a course paper, for example).
+No more than five to seven pages are needed (a course paper, for example).

 - Submit a one-page description of your proposed project SIGNED by the faculty member who has agreed to serve as your thesis advisor.